IIoT Security: Obscure, Encrypt and Design Wisely

 To help ensure IoT security, the following core security principles need to be adhered to for IoT Platforms:

-- Adopt universally accepted communication protocols and security standards
+- Adopt universally accepted communication protocols and network security standards

 - Embrace only approved and validated/certified libraries or build these in-house to assure their integrity